 - Transfer the wine to a fridge or cellar for aging.
 Leave it for at least 4-6 months.
 In case of 3-5 cm sediment layer forming (once every few weeks at first, then less often) you should filter the beverage by pouring it through a tube into another vessel.
 The wine is considered ready when there’s no more sediment build-up for several months.

-- Optionally bottle the feijoa wine for storage and hermetically seal it.
+- Optionally bottle the feijoa wine for storage and cork it.
 Its shelf life in a fridge or cellar is up to 3 years.
 10-12% ABV.